belly-rewardz/gitops-generator/README.md

-# Helm Chart Generator
+# GitOps Generator

 ## Overview

-The Helm Chart Generator is a Node.js application designed to dynamically generate Helm chart files for microservices based on user-defined parameters.
+The GitOps Generator is a Node.js application designed to dynamically generate Helm chart files for microservices based on user-defined parameters.
 It automatically configures dependencies and generates appropriate configurations based on the service type.

 ## Features

-- Generates Helm chart files based on input parameters
+- Dynamically generates Helm chart files for microservices deployment with GitOps approach
 - Supports both static and dynamic deployment configurations
 - Automatic dependency management for supported services
 - Templated configurations for PostgreSQL and Redis